Faculty Computing at Michigan Engineering

 Information Technology Security

-IT security is a shared responsibility, and every member of the U-M community has an important role to play.
-It can be especially important for faculty who work with research data.
-CAEN works with representatives from across the University to coordinate and leverage information technology activities to meet unit requirements and support the College’s mission.
+IT security is a shared responsibility, and is especially important for faculty who work with research data.
+CAEN works with representatives from across the university to ensure information technology activities meet unit requirements and support the College’s mission.

 Questions or Problems?

-Additional details on the topics described above, and more, are available via the CAEN Knowledge Base.
-Consultants are also available to answer specific questions about CAEN services, or your local departmental IT resources.
+Additional details are available via the CAEN Knowledge Base.
+Consultants from CAEN or your local departmental IT support staff are also available to assist you.